Travel Medical Insurance: When Is It Necessary?

 Finally, exclusions are those perils that your policy does not insure you against.
 Exclusions are found in nearly every insurance plan and it is important that you know what your policies do and do not cover.
 For example, many homeowners’ plans exclude certain perils like floods, earthquakes, and sinkholes.

 Coverage for these perils must be endorsed or insured on separate policies specific to their proximate causes.
 The phrase full coverage is a myth in the insurance industry.
 There is no such thing as a policy that fully covers every possible peril; therefore, knowing what your plan includes and excludes is very important information to have.

 Travel Health Insurance and Global Health Insurance may seem like the same insurance with two different names, but that is not the case.

-Global health insurance, commonly referred to as international health insurance, is a multi-trip plan that is the best travel coverage for those who are planning to live an extended amount of time abroad or work abroad for a long period of time before returning to their home country.
+Global health insurance, commonly referred to as international health insurance, is a lifestyle comprehensive medical insurance policy that is the most robust coverage for those who are planning to live an extended amount of time abroad or work abroad for a long period of time before returning to their home country.
 Similar to a traditional major medical/health insurance policy at home, global health insurance coverage includes medical bills for things like childbirth, hospital and medical facility fees, pre-existing conditions, cancer treatments, accidental death or dismemberment, emergencies, and ongoing medical costs for the entire duration of your plan in the nation you selected.